hsm_greatest_failed_art.epI

 Non-Violent resolution

-Sharpay sabotages the callback time so Troy and Gabriella miss their audition time.65
+Sharpay sabotages the callback time so Troy and Gabriella miss their audition time.71

-Non-violence is the immutable principle that makes evolution possible.
+Love is the immutable principle that makes human evolution possible.

 This is what competitiveness used to look like: playful, collaborative, aimed at lifting everyone up.
 The students remember that working together across illusory divisions actually works.